2024–25 President's Trophy Grade-I

-The 2024–25 President's Trophy was a first-class domestic cricket competition in Pakistan, played from January to March 2025.
+The President's Trophy Grade-I was a first-class domestic cricket competition in Pakistan, played from January to March 2025.
 It was contested by nine departmental teams, across four venues in Karachi, with the final being played in Rawalpindi.
 In January 2025, the Pakistan Cricket Board (PCB) had confirmed the fixtures for the tournament.

 Pakistan Television won the final, defeating State Bank of Pakistan by three wickets.

 Teams

 Nine teams played in the tournament: